-Trump, EU officials announce beef trade deal
+Trump, EU officials announce deal to sell more American beef to Europe

 EU sources and diplomats in June said a deal had been reached to allow the United States a guaranteed share of a 45,000 tonne European Union quota.

+“Our ability to participate in trade with the EU over the years has been challenged by limitations,” Tyson said.
+“This agreement provides the opportunity for a more consistent flow of high quality beef product to meet customer and consumer demands.”
+Opportunities for U.S. meat producers to export beef to the EU under the quota have been inconsistent as other suppliers such as Australia, Uruguay and Argentina have been approved to ship under the quota.
+The U.S. beef industry believes spotty access to the market is a reason why more American farmers do not raise their cattle without hormones, which speed up growth.
+The EU bans beef from cattle treated with synthetic growth hormones.

+“The biggest problem with the European market has been the uncertainty,” said Kent Bacus, director of international trade for the National Cattlemen’s Beef Association, an industry group.
+U.S. farmers have suffered from trade disputes with other trading partners, including China and Mexico.
+China last year imposed retaliatory tariffs on American farm goods including pork.

-The announcement coincides with Trump ratcheting up Washington’s trade dispute with China.
+Friday’s announcement coincides with Trump ratcheting up Washington’s trade dispute with China.
 On Thursday, he said he would impose a 10% tariff on $300 billion of Chinese imports from Sept.
 1 and threatened to raise tariffs further if Chinese President Xi Jinping failed to move faster on striking a trade deal.

 The dispute between the world’s two top economies has hurt world growth, including in Europe, as it enters its second year.

 U.S. and European officials have sought to lay the groundwork for talks on their own trade agreement but have been stymied over an impasse on agriculture.
-European officials last month said trade talks had produced mixed results.

 The agreement on beef could, however, ease tensions between the two sides, which are each other’s largest trading partners.